miragejs/ember-cli-mirage/docs/v0.2.x/models.md

 Models wrap your database and allow you to define relationships.

 <aside class='Docs-page__aside'>
-  <p>As a clarifying point, Mirage models know nothing about your Ember application, including any Ember Data models you have have defined.</p>
+  <p>As a clarifying point, Mirage models know nothing about your Ember application, including any Ember Data models you may have defined.</p>
 </aside>

-Create models by adding files under `/models`.
-These will automatically be registered with `schema`, which is how you'll access your model classes in your route handlers.
+Define models by adding files under `/models`.
+These are automatically registered with `schema`, which is how you'll access your model classes in your route handlers.

 ---